Usufruct: Louisiana

-Although the United States is for the most part a common law jurisdiction recognizing life estate instead of usufruct, Louisiana is a civil-law jurisdiction, specifically following the French and Spanish models.
-In Louisiana, usufructs generally are created in a manner similar to other real rights, by gift ("donation"), will ("testament"), or operation of law.
+Although the United States is for the most part a common law jurisdiction, employing life estate for those purposes for which civil law uses usufruct, Louisiana is a hybrid jurisdiction in the French tradition, at least in civil matters.
+In Louisiana, usufructs are created in a manner similar to other real rights, by gift ("donation"), will ("testament"), or operation of law.
 Nevertheless, they are typically granted cestui que vie.
 Unless otherwise provided in a will, a person's share of community property accedes to descendants as bare title holders ("naked owners"); nevertheless, if that person has a living spouse, the latter will receive a usufruct in that portion of the estate until death or remarriage (La.
 Civil Code art.
 890).
-Under certain other conditions, a usufruct may arise giving rights to that person's parents.
+Under other conditions, the parents of the deceased may acquire similar usufruct rights.

 Georgia

-While Georgia does not share Louisiana's civil law history, Georgia General Assembly statutorily created usufructs.
-In Georgia, a usufruct is "rights or privileges usually arising out of landlord and tenant relationships, and with privileges granted to tenants holding less interest in real estate than estate for years".
-Under Georgia law, if a landowner grants a lease for fewer than five years, the lease agreement is a usufruct, and the landowner retains the estate.
-Additionally, Georgia courts consider as a usufruct any relationship between a landowner and a lessee where the restrictions are "so pervasive as to be fundamentally inconsistent with the concept of an estate for years", or the landowner retains "dominion and control" over the business operating on the property.
+While Georgia does not share Louisiana's civil law history, the Georgia General Assembly created usufructs by statute in 1876.
+In Georgia, usufruct refers to "rights or privileges usually arising out of landlord and tenant relationships, and with privileges granted to tenants holding less interest in real estate than estate for years".
+Under Georgia law, if a landowner grants a lease for fewer than five years, it is a usufruct, and the landowner retains the estate.
+Georgia courts also hold that usufructs are created when the terms of contract between lessor and leaseholder are "so pervasive as to be fundamentally inconsistent with the concept of an estate for years", or where the landowner retains "dominion and control" over a business operating on the property.